 Safe and Non-Toxic: DE is a natural mineral that’s safe for people, pets, and the environment.

-Effective Pest Control: DE provides lasting protection against a variety of pests that commonly affect cannabis.
+Effective Pest Control: DE provides lasting protection against a variety of pests that commonly affect cannabis so they can receive more nutrients.

 Easy to Apply: DE is simple to apply and does not require complicated equipment or protective gear beyond a mask.